jjjchens235/daily_leetcode_2021/string/README.md

 3. Takeaways
 	- Shouldn't always default to dictionaries, when comparing strings against each other, oftentimes using list notation is good enough

+### group anagram
+1. logic: An str is an anagram of another str if after sorting each of the strings, they equal each other.
+To create a list of anagrams, we can sort each str in strs, and place it in a dictionary where k: v is sorted(str): [anagrams].
+2. experience: pretty easy problem

+### longest substring without repeats
+1. logic: Two pointer, keep track of left and right.
+Left signifies the start of the window, right signifies the current end of the window.
+	- for each right, add it to a dictionary, where k: v is char: index.
+	- If s[right] already exists in the dictionary, then we need to move left to right + 1
+2. Experience: my instincts were good that this was a sliding window problem and that we needed to keep track of the position of each string.
+It might be worth doing again though bc this problem is quite tricky